markgbeckett/jupiter_ace/rc2014_sound_card/README.md

 ## PLAY Utility

-PLAY is a machine-code utility to make it easier to create your own music on your Minstrel.
+PLAY is a utility, written in FORTH and machine code, to make it easier to create your own music on your Minstrel.
 It processes up to three strings (one per sound channel), which should contain instructions in the same format as for the ZX Spectrum `PLAY` command.

+The FORTH word, PLAY, is a defining word.
+That is, it creates a new word encapsulating the note sequence you want to play, which is then invoked whenever you enter the defined word.
+For example,

+``PLAY SCALE cdefgabC ( DEFINE WORD TO PLAY SCALE )`` ``SCALE ( PLAY THE SCALE )``

 The current version of the code only supports a subset of the ZX Specttum PLAY features, as follows: